-To illustrate the magnitude of conditional cooperation, we need to account for non-compliance.
-The first form of non-compliance is that the subjects may have not read the letter.
-As explained above, we can address this form of non-compliance by focusing on the results from column (3) of Table 2, because for this sample we are confident that the subjects read the letter.
-However, a second form of non-compliance still remains as explained above: even if they read the letter, households are not expected to fully incorporate the feedback into their beliefs.
-We can use the results from the Mturk Survey to correct for this additional form of non-compliance.
-Because each additional 1 pp in the information shock increased the perceived average tax rate by 0.393 pp (column (1) of Table 2), we can use a scale-up factor of 2.54 (= $\frac{1}{0.393}$).
-Scaling-up the coefficient on Information Shock from column (3) of Table 2 implies that increasing a household's perception of the average tax rate paid in the county by 0.1 pp would decrease the protest probability by 3.90 pp (= $0.1 \cdot 15.392 \cdot 2.54$).
-The 0.1 pp reduction in the average tax rate corresponds to a 4.7% reduction relative to the baseline tax rate in this sample (2.11%), while the 3.90 pp reduction in the protest probability corresponds to 7.7% of the average protest probability reported in column (3) of Table 2.
-These two estimates suggest that the elasticity of the protest probability with respect to the perceived average tax rate is 1.63 (= $\frac{7.7}{4.7}$); in other words, households are elastic to their perceptions of the taxes paid by everyone else, yet not nearly as elastic as they are to the private benefits (i.e., the 11.26 elasticity reported in the analysis of the homestead cap of Section 3).
+To better grasp the magnitude of conditional cooperation, we summarize the effects as an elasticity.
+One of the biggest challenges, however, is the need to account for two forms of non-compliance.
+The first form of non-compliance is that some recipients may not have read the letter.
+As previously explained, we address this form of non-compliance by focusing on the results from column (3) of Table 2, which is the sample of recipients we are confident read the letter.
+However, a second form of non-compliance remains: even if they read the letter, they may not fully incorporate the feedback into their beliefs.
+We use the results from the MTurk Survey to correct for this additional form of non-compliance.
+Because each additional 1 pp in the information shock increased the perceived average tax rate by 0.393 pp (column (1) of Table 2), we use a scale-up factor of 2.54 (= $\frac{1}{0.393}$).
+Scaling up the coefficient on Information Shock from column (3) of Table 2 implies that increasing recipients' perception of the average tax rate paid in the county by 0.1 pp would decrease their protest probability by 3.90 pp (= $0.1 \cdot 15.392 \cdot 2.54$).
+The 0.1 pp reduction in the average tax rate corresponds to a 4.7% reduction relative to the baseline tax rate in this sample (2.11%), whereas the 3.90 pp reduction in the protest probability corresponds to 7.7% of the average protest probability reported in column (3) of Table 2.
+These two estimates suggest that the elasticity of the protest probability, with respect to the perceived average tax rate, is 1.63 (= $\frac{7.7}{4.7}$).
+Thus, subjects are elastic to their perceptions of taxes paid by everyone else.
+Moreover, conditional cooperation is just one possible manifestation of fairness concerns, so this provides a lower bound for the importance of fairness considerations.